 Note: Once an app is published as Free, it is not possible to change to Paid.

 22. In Countries, select Available to distribute your app in all regions, or select specific countries from the list.

-23. In Contain Ads, select if your app contains ads or not (if you use AdMob for your app select Yes).
+In Contains Ads, select if your app contains ads or not (if you use AdMob for your app select Yes).